masters3d/swift-evolution/proposals/00-Replace ?: Ternary Operator with if-then-else expression.md

 ### Why add a keyword?

-"then" is required for this proposal.
+A new keyword is required for this proposal: ”then” or a equivalent keyword / character

 We considered ways of not adding additional keywords.
 As it may be unclear when to use "then" or not, this is addressed in two ways.
 It is invalid to have "then" without "else" and  statements must be surrounded in braces as they can be multiple lines long.